luhuimao/morgan/bench-exchange/README.md

     account.
 All trade swaps are recorded in a new account for posterity.
 - Investor
   - Individual investors who hold a number of tokens and wish to trade them on the exchange.
-Investors operate as Solana thin clients who own a set of accounts containing tokens and/or trade requests.
+Investors operate as Morgan thin clients who own a set of accounts containing tokens and/or trade requests.
 Investors post transactions to the exchange in order to request tokens and post or cancel trade requests.
 - Swapper
   - An agent who facilitates trading between investors.
-Swappers operate as Solana thin clients who monitor all the trade orders looking for a trade match.
+Swappers operate as Morgan thin clients who monitor all the trade orders looking for a trade match.
 Once found, the Swapper issues a swap request to the exchange.
     Swappers are the engine of the exchange and are rewarded for their efforts by accumulating the price spreads of the swaps they initiate.
 Swappers also provide current bid/ask price and OHLCV (Open, High, Low, Close, Volume) information on demand via a public network port.
 - Transaction fees
-  - Solana transaction fees are paid for by the transaction submitters who are the Investors and Swappers.
+  - Morgan transaction fees are paid for by the transaction submitters who are the Investors and Swappers.

 ## Exchange startup